 The history of the city goes back more than 2,200 years.
 In ancient times, the city was known as “Hokand”, “Havokent”, “Havokin” or “Hukan”.
 In Uzbek, the name sounds like “Hukand”; the locals call their city “enchanting Hukand”.

-Due to its location on the Silk Road, the city benefited from trade to and from China very early on.
+Due to its location on the Silk Road, the city benefited from trade with China from early times.
 Kokand was famous for metal embossing, woodcarving, jewellery, pottery, embroidery and block printing.

 The Kokand Khanate existed from 1709 to 1876.
-During this time, there were 28 rulers (Khans) in power, many of whom ruled for only a few months or even a few days.
+There were 28 Khans (rulers) in power during its existence, many of whom ruled for only a few months or even a few days.
 Many rulers were murdered by their successors.
-This unstable situation due to the internal power struggle eventually allowed the Tsarist troops of Russia, led by General Skobelev, to easily conquer the area in 1876.
-Subsequently, the Khanate was dissolved and the region became part of Russian Turkestan.
+An unstable situation due to the internal power struggle eventually allowed the Tsarist troops of Russia, led by General Skobelev, to quickly conquer the area in 1876.
+Subsequently, the Khanate was dissolved, and the region became part of Russian Turkestan.
 According to the 1897 census of the Russian Empire, Kokand’s population at that time was 81,354.

-The modern Kokand is a main traffic junction of the Fergana Valley but has lost its administrative importance.
-The main attraction of the city is the palace of Khudayar Khan, the ruler who lost and regained the throne three times.
+The modern Kokand is a leading traffic junction of the Fergana Valley but has lost its administrative importance.
+The city’s main attraction is the palace of Khudayar Khan, the ruler who lost and regained the throne three times.
 The palace is also known as “Urda” and was one of the largest palaces in Central Asia.
 It was built from 1863 to 1865 on the ruins of an old fortress.